-Michele L. Tremblay, principal, naturesource (pronounced nature-resource) communications, has a strong business background including management, marketing, and communication with twenty years of natural resource experience.
+Michele L. Tremblay, principal, naturesource (pronounced nature-resource) communications, has a strong business background including management, marketing, and communication.
+She began her natural resource consulting firm in 1994.

 As principal of naturesource communications, Michele serves as a consultant to nonprofit organizations, governments, and businesses.
 She helps her clients with their organization management, capacity building, communication, and natural resource planning needs.
 Michele’s clients include local, state, federal, and transboundary governments; nonprofits; watershed associations; landowner associations; and grassroots groups.
 Michele has helped her clients with their organization and governance.
 She has facilitated processes to draft articles of incorporation, bylaws, and organizational structures as well as helping groups to define and implement decision making processes including consensus building.
 She has provided capacity building services including training in volunteer recruitment and management and fund development. naturesource communications provides a full suite of organizational support including event planning and facilitation.